 Why a NaNoWriMo calculator?

-It shouldn't come as a surprise that, if you're struggling to write so much in just a month, you need a way to find out how well you're doing.
-While the NaNoWriMo website provides a wonderful graph where you can track your progress and see the numbers growing every day, we created our tool as a fun expansion that lets you see even more stats!
+It shouldn't come as a surprise that if you're struggling to write so much in just a month, you need a way to find out how well you're doing.
+While the NaNoWriMo website provides a beautiful graph where you can track your progress and see the numbers growing every day, we created our tool as a fun expansion that lets you see even more stats!

 The unique feature of our calculator is the estimation of the time you spend writing.
 It's nice to say that you wrote a novel in a month, but hey, saying you wrote it in 60 hours gives you even more bragging rights!